What's the difference between a migraine and a headache?

 Migraines and their triggers are very individual – what affects one person may cause no problems for the next.
 Many migraine sufferers find that keeping a diary helps them identify their own personal triggers and understand their patterns of migraines better.

-The Chief Medical Officers’ low risk drinking guidelines are designed to help all adults keep the health risks from drinking alcohol to a low level.
+The UK Chief Medical Officers’ low risk drinking guidelines are designed to help all adults keep the health risks from drinking alcohol to a low level.
 However, some migraine sufferers may find even small amounts of certain drinks cause problems for them, so if that’s you, it’s probably best to avoid alcohol drinks altogether.
 Studies have shown that migraine sufferers may suffer migraine symptoms even at low levels of drinking5.